htw-imi-showtime/showtime-website-project-archive/content/ss21/master/m1-gezumi/features.md

 {{<image src="distance-to-position-3.svg" alt="Step 3 distances to positions" >}}

 Finally, the alpha angle can be calculated using the law of cosines.
-This in turn can be used to determine the x and y position of player C.
+This, in turn, can be used to determine the x and y position of player C.

 {{</section>}}

 {{<section title="3.
 Shape Alignment">}}
 As the calculated player positions are **relative**, they need to be aligned to the target shape.
-As soon as the players' positions and the positions of the target shape have the same distances between them, the shapes have to lie perfectly **on top of each other**.
+As soon as the players' positions and the positions of the target shape have the same distance between them, the shapes have to lie perfectly **on top of each other**.
 This is done in three steps:

 {{<image src="step-1.svg" alt="Step 1 Shape Alignment" >}}
-At first the position of player A is always **translated** to the 'first' point of the target shape (Step 1).
+At first, the position of player A is always **translated** to the 'first' point of the target shape (Step 1).

 {{<image src="step-2-3.svg" alt="Step 2 and 3 Shape Alignment" >}}

-In Step 2 the player shape is **rotated** so that the corresponding sides of the target and the player shape are parallel.
+In Step 2, the player shape is **rotated** so that the corresponding sides of the target and the player shape are parallel.

 Finally, both shapes are **centered** independently on the game screen.
 {{</section>}}